petuum-inc/poseidon-release/docs/source/pip_install.rst

-Don't forget to install CUDA and cuDNN, more details can be found `here <../cuda_install/>`_.
+If working with GPU machines, don't forget to install CUDA and cuDNN.
+More details can be found `here <../cuda_install/>`_.
 Once this is complete, follow these steps.

 Setup
 -----